ARMmbed/mbed-os-5-docs/docs/reference/technology/mesh/thread_commissioning.md

 #### Building the end node application

 By default, the Mbed Thread applications/examples use the static network link configuration defined in the [mesh-api configuration file](https://github.com/ARMmbed/mbed-os/blob/master/features/nanostack/mbed-mesh-api/mbed_lib.json).
 If you want to use the Thread commissioning, add the following lines to your `.json` file.
-You can use the [mesh-minimal](https://github.com/ARMmbed/mbed-os-example-mesh-minimal) application as an example.
+You can use the [mesh minimal](../apis/mesh-api.html#mesh-example) application as an example.

 - `"mbed-mesh-api.thread-use-static-link-config": false` under `"target_overrides":`
 - `"macros": ["MBEDTLS_USER_CONFIG_FILE=\"mbedtls_config.h\""]` in to the same level as `"config":` and `"target_overrides":`